 Boyd is a founding member of Luminous Voices.
 He holds degrees in physics and engineering, and is currently employed as an integrated circuit design engineer.

 Stuart MacQuarrie is a record producer, songwriter, remixer, and composer.
 He has been performing for audiences in Calgary and around the world for more than 30 years, both as a chorister and featured performer.
 His original music has been licensed internationally into feature films, television series, video games, and advertisements.
 Stuart feels profoundly privileged to sing with Luminous Voices, and feels blessed to perform with such a remarkable ensemble of gifted musicians.

-Praised for an "instantly likeable and exciting voice" with "gorgeous spinning tone", award-winning musician Oliver Munar is in increasing demand for his versatility, clarity, and musicality.
-Oliver performs a wide variety of repertoire, including art song, oratorio, opera and beyond.
+Praised for an "instantly likeable and exciting voice" with "gorgeous spinning tone", award-winning musician Oliver Munar is in increasing demand for his versatility, clarity, and interpretation.

-When he's not organizing collaborations with other local emerging artists, Oliver complements his performing schedule with composing & arranging, teaching voice, offering workshops and clinics, and writing performance reviews for both Schmopera and Opera Canada.
-An accomplished ensemble singer, he is a founding member of Luminous Voices.
+When he's not organizing collaborations with other local emerging artists, Oliver complements his performing schedule with composing & arranging, teaching, workshops and clinics, and writing performance reviews for Schmopera.